-Each member of our Board of Directors serves until the next annual meeting of stockholders and until his or her respective successor is duly elected and qualifies.
-Currently, our Board of Directors has ten members, of whom eight are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
-The 1940 Act requires that our Board of Directors be composed of a majority of members who are not "interested persons" of Main Street.
-In addition, the New York Stock Exchange Listed Company Manual requires that we maintain a majority of independent directors on the Board of Directors and provides that a director of a business development company, like us, shall be considered to be independent if he or she is not an "interested person" of the business development company, as defined in the 1940 Act.
+Each member of our Board serves until the next annual meeting of stockholders and until his or her respective successor is duly elected and qualifies.
+Currently, our Board has eight members, of whom six are not "interested persons" of Main Street, as defined in the Investment Company Act of 1940 (the "1940 Act").
+The 1940 Act ").
+The 1940 Act majority of members who are not "interested persons" of Main Street.
+In addition, the New York Stock Exchange Listed Company Manual requires that we maintain a majority of independent directors on the Board and provides that a director of a business development company, like us, shall be considered to be independent if he or she is not an "interested person" of the business development company, as defined in the 1940 Act.

 The term of office of all directors will expire at this year's Annual Meeting.
-After four years of excellent service to our Board, Ms. Banner has informed the Board of Directors that she has decided not to stand for reelection to the Board of Directors at the end of her current term and, therefore, will not stand for reelection at the Annual Meeting.
-In connection with Ms. Banner's departure, the Board of Directors passed a resolution reducing the number of directors that constitutes the full Board of Directors from ten to nine directors effective as of the Annual Meeting.
-On the recommendation of the Nominating and Corporate Governance Committee and the nomination of our Board of Directors, each of the nine nominees named below, all of whom are presently members of our Board of Directors, will stand for re-election as directors at the Annual Meeting.
+On the recommendation of the Nominating and Corporate Governance Committee and the nomination of our Board, each of the eight nominees named below, all of whom are presently members of our Board, will stand for re-election as directors at the Annual Meeting

 Unless otherwise directed, the persons named as proxies on the enclosed proxy card intend to vote "FOR" the election of the nominees.
-If any nominee should become unable to serve or, for good cause, will not serve as a director, the shares will be voted for such substitute nominee as may be proposed by our Board of Directors.
+If any nominee should become unable to serve or, for good cause, will not serve as a director, the shares will be voted for such substitute nominee as may be proposed by our Board.
 However, we are not aware of any circumstances that would prevent any of the nominees from serving.

 Set forth below is certain information (as of the Record Date) with respect to the nominees for election as directors.
-In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills that led our Board of Directors to the conclusion that he or she should serve as a director, we also believe that all of our director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
-They each have demonstrated business acumen and an ability to exercise sound judgment, as well as a commitment of service to Main Street and our Board of Directors.
+In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills that led our Board to the conclusion that he or she should serve as a director, we also believe that all of our director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
+They each have demonstrated business acumen and an ability to exercise sound judgment, as well as a commitment of service to Main Street and our Board.
 The business address of each nominee listed below is 1300 Post Oak Boulevard, 8th Floor, Houston, Texas 77056.